-Offerors who do not respond to each item as specified below may be considered "non-responsive" and the proposal may not be accepted for evaluation.
+Offerors who do not respond to each item as specified below may be considered "non-responsive" and theproposal may not be accepted for evaluation.

-Description ✓ Sealed original proposal submitted by 2 PM on May 10, 2024.
-Conflict of Interest Statement Offeror Information & Assurance Form - (signed & notarized) Understanding of Project Methodology Management Plan for the Project Experience and Qualifications - (Provide Resume/s and Certificates) Cost Proposal Form - Hourly Rate Required.
-(Sealed separately) Certification of Entitlement to the Alaska Bidder Preference and other preferences, if applicable Evidence of Alaska Business License (if applying for Alaska Bidder Preference)
+Description ✓ Sealed original proposal submitted by 2:00 PM on May 24, 2024.
+Conflict of Interest Statement Offeror Information & Assurance Form - (signed & notarized) Understanding of Project Methodology Management Plan for the Project Experience and Qualifications - (Provide Resume/s and Certificates) Cost Proposal Form - All direct and indirect costs.
+Hourly Rate Required.
+(Sealed separately) Certification of Entitlement to the Alaska Bidder Preference and other preferences (if applicable) Evidence of Alaska Business License (if applying for Alaska Bidder Preference)